Asbestos and the law (United States): Third-party liability

 Manufacturers of machinery in which asbestos-containing parts were used have contested liability on the grounds that nearly all of them either did not ship asbestos-containing parts with their products at all (that is, asbestos was installed only by end users) or did not sell replacement parts for their own products (in cases where the plaintiff was allegedly exposed well after any factory-original asbestos-containing parts would have been replaced), and either way cannot be responsible for toxic third-party parts that they did not manufacture, distribute, or sell.
 In 2008, the Washington Supreme Court, the first state supreme court to reach the issue, decided in favor of the defense.
 On January 12, 2012, the Supreme Court of California also decided in favor of the defense in O'Neil v.
 Crane Co.

 Chrysotile vs. amphibole

 Another area of dispute remains the so-called chrysotile-defense.
 Manufacturers of some products containing only chrysotile fibers claim that these are not as harmful as amphibole-containing products.
 As 95% of the products used in the United States historically were mostly chrysotile, this claim is widely disputed by health officials and medical professionals.
 The World Health Organization recognizes that exposure to all types of asbestos fibers, including chrysotile, can cause cancer of the lung, larynx, and ovary, mesothelioma, and asbestosis.

+As of March 2024, the U.S. Environmental Protection Agency finalized regulations banning imports of chrysotile asbestos (effective immediately) due to its link to lung cancer and mesothelioma.
+However, the new rules can allow up to a dozen years to phase out the use of chrysotile asbestos in some manufacturing facilities.
+The long phase-out period was a result of a strong lobby by Olin Corporation, a major chemical manufacturer, as well as trade groups like the U.S. Chamber of Commerce and the American Chemistry Council.
+Chrysotile asbestos is now banned in more than 50 other countries.